happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 how you might ensure that your CI/CD is aware of other deployments which are still running, and how to solve that.

-> "It seems arduous to do deployment manually, when you've already merged the
+> "It seems arduous to trigger deployment manually, when you've already merged
-> code."
+> the code."

 This depends on what running a deployment actually looks like for you.
 For us, it takes a couple minutes, and an individual developer does it less than once a day on average.
-If we needed to deploy on every commit, that'd be more cumbersome and, like the question above, might graduate to a software solution.
+If we needed to deploy on every commit, that'd be more cumbersome.

+In that case, I'd suggest creating a solution that is good enough to trigger locally, but is _also_ triggered in CI/CD, with a very easy way to turn automatic deployments off and on.
+You will miss out on the benefit of your developers having more confidence triggering things themselves, but you could still easily deploy changes on demand whenever necessary.